adamadair/euler/problem_084/problem84.md

 If, instead of using two 6-sided dice, two 4-sided dice are used, find the six-digit modal string.

 # Solution Notes
+I wrote the Monopoly simulator in C#.
+I simulated playing out 100000000 moves using a 2 four-sided dice to get the solution.